crossmarkio/crosskit/README.md

 > Crossmark API is client-side only.
 You will NOT be able to access the methods or events found in the Crossmark API from a server-side environment.

-2. A sample of the sign-in process is demonstration - detecting if crossmark is installed and restricts sign-in access to Desktop-only environments
+2. A sample of the sign-in process is demonstrated - detecting if crossmark is installed and restricts sign-in access to Desktop-only environments.
 3. Events are handled and displayed in the logger dialogue.
 These events are important for session management.

 ## Session Management